Rycochet/docker-cloudflare-ddns/README.md

 ## IPv6

-If you're wanting to set IPv6 records set the envrionment variable `RRTYPE=AAAA`.
+If you're wanting to set IPv6 records set the environment variable `RRTYPE=AAAA`.
 You will also need to run docker with IPv6 support, or run the container with host networking enabled.

 ## Docker Compose